atom-sw/fauxpy-experiments/pytest-FauxPy/README.md

 Examples:

-The following is a test in unittest:
+1. The following is a test in unittest:

 `test/test_common/test_file.py::Test_IO::test_read_file`

-The following is a pytest parametrized tests:
+2. The following is a pytest parametrized tests:

-Note: specifying pytest parametrized tests as target failing test is not fully tested.
+Note: do not specify parameters for parametrized failing tests.
+For instance, if the target failing test is `test/test_tuils.py::test_addition[1-2-3]`, remove the parameters:

-`test/test_tuils.py::test_addition[1-2-3]` (this one is a pytest parametrized test)
+`test/test_tuils.py::test_addition` (this one is a pytest parametrized test)

 ###--failing-list